Dr David Oldham

 MBBS, Dip Obs RACOG, Post Grad Dip Health Admin (Dist), MHA, FRACGP, FRACMA

-David has been Medical Director and Convenor of the Doctors Health Advisory Service in WA (DHAS WA) since 2006.
-He is also the Director of Medical Education for WA Country Health Service.
+David was Medical Director and Convenor of the Doctors Health Advisory Service in WA (DHAS WA) from 2006-2021.
+He is the Director of Medical Education for WA Country Health Service.
 David has previously worked in medical administration at Royal Perth Hospital, Sir Charles Gairdner Hospital, and the Department of Health WA.
 He is also a former general practitioner, state manager of GP training in WA, and Director of Clinical Training at Fiona Stanley and Fremantle hospitals.

 Dr Angela Alessandri